ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 - alerts system admins when something crashes
 - identifies problems before they occur

-Prometheus is exactly that tool, it can identify memory usage, CPU usage, available disk space, etc...
+Prometheus is exactly that tool, it can identify memory usage, CPU usage, available disk space, etc.
-We can predefine certain thresholds where we want to get notified about.
+We can predefine certain thresholds about which we want to get notified.

 In our example it could have been that the memory of our failing server would have reached 70% memory usage for more than 1 hour, and could've sent an alert to our admins before the crash happened.

 ## How it works

-The Prometheus architecture consists of 2 main parts.
+The Prometheus architecture consists of 2 main parts, a Prometheus server and targets it needs to monitor.

 ### Prometheus server

 The server does the actual monitoring work.
 It consists of 3 main parts:
 - Storage, which is a time series database
-- Data retrieval worker which is pulling the data from our target services
+- Data retrieval worker, which is pulling the data from our target services
-- Webserver which accepts ([PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) queries) queries to get data from our DB
+- Webserver, which accepts ([PromQL](https://prometheus.io/docs/prometheus/latest/querying/basics/) queries) queries to get data from our DB

 Even though Prometheus has its own UI to show graphs and metrics, we will be using Grafana as an extra layer on top of this webserver to query our database.